 Portfolio Manager/Sub-Investment Adviser

 The investment adviser for the fund is The Dreyfus Corporation.
 Federico Garcia Zamora and Javier Murcio are the fund's primary portfolio managers.
-Mr. Garcia Zamora has been a primary portfolio manager for the fund since May 2015, and Mr. Murcio has been primary portfolio manager for the fund since the fund's inception in September 2008.
+Mr. Garcia Zamora has been a primary portfolio manager for the fund since May 2015, and Mr. Murcio has been a primary portfolio manager for the fund since the fund's inception in September 2008.
 Messrs.
 Garcia Zamora and Murcio are employees of Dreyfus and Standish Mellon Asset Management Company LLC (Standish), an affiliate of Dreyfus.
-Mr. Garcia Zamora is a director of emerging markets strategies and portfolio manager for emerging market local currency debt at Standish and Mr. Murcio is a senior sovereign analyst and portfolio manager for emerging markets at Standish.
+Mr. Garcia Zamora is a director of emerging markets strategies and portfolio manager for emerging market local currency debt at Standish and Mr. Murcio is the director of emerging markets, portfolio manager and senior sovereign analyst at Standish.
+Standish investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.